 4 Do’s and Don’ts for Using GIFs on Social Media

-You’re armed and ready with all sorts of different ways you can create GIFs.
+You’re armed and ready with all sorts of different ways you can create Instagram GIFs, and GIFs for social media.
 But, now what?
 What’s the best way to use them to actually boost your social media efforts?

 Let’s cover a few do’s and don’ts for using GIFs the right way.

 Don’t Skip the Research

 GIFs are supposed to be fun and engaging—not accidentally offensive.
 Unfortunately, it’s all too easy to be unintentionally inappropriate when using GIFs.

 Make sure you review each GIF you plan to use carefully to ensure that nothing offensive sneaks in there or takes you by surprise.
 Additionally, we recommend that you only use Instagram GIFs and social media GIFs when you know exactly what they’re referencing so you have the necessary context and feel confident in your choice.